 - Chapter team members will telephone poll about two hours per month.

 - Each respondent will only be asked six questions per month.

 - These six questions may be randomly selected each call, so that, through an evening’s polling, we may learn answers across the many topics selected for that month’s poll, (more than six topics), and record them, and so as not to annoy our respondents with unnecessarily long polls.

 - By examining answer correlations statistically, we will learn how different issues or understandings accompany each other in our constituents’ minds.
 Thus our communications committee and candidates will better understand which audiences know what, so that both can better inform and interest and activate their audience of the moment.

 - FINANCIAL IMPLICATIONS: Callhub / Hubdial subscription payments of ~$300/yr.
-Initial establishment consultation and review with polling experts Grossman Solutions $2,500
+Possible consultation and review with polling experts Grossman Solutions $2,500

 Like this page to spread the word